GW melbourn

 A 20mph zone with traffic calming provides the safest possible streets, while still allowing people to drive through and around the village at safer speeds.
 This will help more people to feel more comfortable walking or cycling in the village and to access the existing walking and cycling path on the A10 for longer journeys.
 It will significantly reduce the chances of collisions in Shepreth.

 Further information on how the scheme will be delivered will be made available in advance of construction starting.
-We aim to deliver the scheme this spring.
+We aim to deliver the scheme in spring 2025.